Jeanettt/loopstudio-landingpage/README.md

 # Loopstudio landingpage
 This is front end exercise I did from frontendmentor.io.
 The goal was to create a pixel perfect and interactive landing page using modern HTML5, CSS and ES6 javascript.

+## View result
+To see the page I created visit https://jeanettt.github.io/loopstudio-landingpage/

 ## Approach
 1. This was the first time I used Git, so I had to set it up.
 2. Then I started structuring the HTML.